 In this phase, close cooperation with the student's school of origin or future school is essential.

-The CDSE offers several temporary specialized schoolings in different learning settings for children and young people at national level:
+The CDSE offers a temporary specialized schooling in a suitable learning setting at national level: